Types of statutory notices

 If you have an SPHN, then this gives you an order to fell the trees as identified in the notice.
 No further permission is required.

-If you have been served an SPHN(m), then you'd need permission to fell the trees via a Felling Licence Application (FLA) from our permitting team.
+If you have been served an SPHN(m) or requested a SPHN(mr), then you'd need permission to fell the trees via a Felling Licence Application (FLA) from our permitting team.

 Felling other tree species in the red area on your map